 Treatment methodologies like patient activation and self-management serve as key aspects of a patient-centered care model that promote recovery and accelerate the return to an active and healthy life.
 Leveraging the use of virtual treatment tools will help organizations meet consumer demand for access to treatment and support anytime, anywhere.

 Goals and Objectives

-The National Council’s Depression Care Collaborative is a yearlong learning community for four community behavioral health organizations committed to systematically using the PHQ-9, an evidence-based depression measurement tool, and myStrength, an interactive eLearning program for providers and their patients.
+The National Council’s Depression Care Collaborative is a yearlong learning community for four community behavioral health organizations committed to systematically using the PHQ-9, an evidence-based depression measurement tool, with its strategic partner, myStrength, a digital behavioral health company that provides tools to effectively extend care through web and mobile self-help resources to consumers.
 Participating organizations receive expert consultation from National Council and myStrength staff and ongoing support from peer organizations simultaneously implementing clinical and systematic change.

 Key elements will include:

 - Implementing systems that support the use of evidence-based depression screenings and the regular tracking of PHQ-9 scores for continuous quality improvement.

 - Learning systematic approaches to modify treatment interventions when inadequate treatment responses occur, also known as treating to target.